lob/litmus/README.md

 ### Litmus.Type.Any

-It will contain options that will be common to all data types.
+The `Any` module contains options that will be common to all data types.
 It supports the following options:
   * *Required*

   Allowed values are boolean `true` and `false`.
 The default value of `required` is set to `false`.